Teaching Probabilistic Logical Reasoning to Transformers: Experiments

-In contrast to RuleBERT, in the RuleTaker-pro, the rules are example-specific, and the model must use the text of the rules to find the answer.
-To confirm this, we removed the rules and observed that the model does not learn, meaning that the predictions are not better than random guesses.
-When creating the RuleTaker-pro, the most trivial way to generate the text of probabilistic rules is to include the numbers corresponding to the probability in the text of the rules.
-For example, given a probability of 15\%, we can create the rule: \emph{``With the probability of 15\%, if someone is green, then they are sad''}.
-Experiments showed that adding the probabilities in the text in this format effectively used the probability of the rules in training.
-Another option we considered is using adverbs of uncertainty instead of numbers \cite{farkas-etal-2010-conll}.
-That would turn our rule into \emph{``Seldom, if someone is green, then they are sad''}.
-We observed that this approach outperformed the numerical one consistently by about 0.5\%-2\% in Dev BA; therefore, it was adopted in the creation of RuleTaker-pro (see Appendix~\ref{sec:appendix1}\footnote{Dev BA results are shown in Table~\ref{tab:devaccuracy}.}).
+Unlike RuleBERT, RuleTaker-pro uses example-specific rules, \textbf{requiring the text of the rules} to determine the answer.
+Without rules, the predictions of our model are not better than random guesses.
+In RuleTaker-pro, we initially generated probabilistic rules by including the probability in the text, such as "With the probability of 15\%, if someone is green, then they are sad".
+However, we also considered using adverbs of uncertainty \cite{farkas-etal-2010-conll} instead of numbers, changing the rule to "Seldom, if someone is green, then they are sad".
+Adverbs of uncertainty improved the models in Dev BA by 0.5\%-2\%, thus we followed this approach in RuleTaker-pro creation (see Appendix~\ref{sec:appendix_Adverbs}).

-RuleBERT and RuleTaker-pro need to be adapted for evaluating LLMs.
-Especially for in-context learning, explaining the task to the Large Language Model is essential.
-We use the following explanation for RuleBERT, ``Answer the following logical probabilistic question with only one word, True or False.'' and for RuleTaker-pro, we use ``Answer the following logical probabilistic question in the format .\#\# which is the probability of the question asked rounded to 2 decimals for example .13\%''.
-After this text, the context is given, and the hypothesis is asked as a question.
-A random answer is selected if the language model does not answer the question in the requested format.

-In contrast to RoBERTa, which achieved good results on our datasets, LLM's results for RuleBERT and RuleTaker-pro are as low as a random baseline.
-Ada and Davinci fail to solve probabilistic logical questions in zero-shot and in-context learning (using three instances).
-The results of BA for RuleBert are included in Appendix \ref{sec:appendixLLMRuleBERT} and for CA50, CA10, and CA1 for RuleTaker-pro are included in Appendix \ref{sec:appendixLLMRuleTakerpro}.
-These results show that fine-tuning smaller language models still outperforms the current LLMs.